Comet: Early observations and thought

-In the 1st century, Pliny the Elder believed that comets were connected with political unrest and death.
+In the 1st century CE, Pliny the Elder believed that comets were connected with political unrest and death.
 Pliny observed comets as "human like", often describing their tails with "long hair" or "long beard".
 His system for classifying comets according to their color and shape was used for centuries.

-In India, by the 6th century astronomers believed that comets were celestial bodies that re-appeared periodically.
+In India, by the 6th century CE astronomers believed that comets were apparitions that re-appeared periodically.
 This was the view expressed in the 6th century by the astronomers Varāhamihira and Bhadrabahu, and the 10th-century astronomer Bhaṭṭotpala listed the names and estimated periods of certain comets, but it is not known how these figures were calculated or how accurate they were.

+There is a claim that an Arab scholar in 1258 noted several recurrent appearances of a comet (or a type of comet), and though it's not clear if he considered it to be a single periodic comet, it might have been a comet with a period of around 63 years.

 In 1301, the Italian painter Giotto was the first person to accurately and anatomically portray a comet.
 In his work Adoration of the Magi, Giotto's depiction of Halley's Comet in the place of the Star of Bethlehem would go unmatched in accuracy until the 19th century and be bested only with the invention of photography.

 Astrological interpretations of comets proceeded to take precedence clear into the 15th century, despite the presence of modern scientific astronomy beginning to take root.
 Comets continued to forewarn of disaster, as seen in the Luzerner Schilling chronicles and in the warnings of Pope Callixtus III.
 In 1578, German Lutheran bishop Andreas Celichius defined comets as "the thick smoke of human sins ... kindled by the hot and fiery anger of the Supreme Heavenly Judge".
 The next year, Andreas Dudith stated that "If comets were caused by the sins of mortals, they would never be absent from the sky."